-Is it good or bad to be reminded right away of another band, when starting on a review of one?
+Is it good or bad to be reminded right away of another band, when starting on a new review?

-Wildhoney of the Swedish gig Tiamat does exactly that to you.
-And the album resembles – in style – to what we get to hear from bands like Moonspell and of Pink Floyd.
-Yes, the one and only, no fucking kidding.
+Wildhoney of the Swedish band Tiamat does exactly that to you.
+And the album resembles – in style – to what we get to hear from bands like modern-day Moonspell and Pink Floyd.
+Aye, I kid you not.

-But even if this is so, it means that Tiamat display vision, creativity and courage to go to places where no others were before.
-They take inspiration from other work (in this case Pink Floyd).
+But even if this is so, it means that Tiamat display vision, creativity, and courage to go to places where no others were before.
+They just take inspiration from other work (in this case Pink Floyd) and then run with it.
+Because the aforementioned Moonspell made a different type of music back when this disk was born.

-Unfortunately, a lot of LSD induced shit they put presents itself on Wildhoney, a greenwashed disk of vinyl, if there ever was one.
+Unfortunately, a lot of substance-induced shit presents itself on Wildhoney, a greenwashed disk of vinyl, if there ever was one.
 And this will cost Tiamat one or two stars off the rating.
-But what a move away from the 1992 production Clouds, which was on the Grunge/Death Metal kind of sorts.
+But what a move away from the 1992 production Clouds, which was on the Grunge/Death Metal train, big time.
 I never cease to be amazed.

 So where is Wildhoney moving to?